Is It Possible to Explore Iceland by Campervan in Winter?

 Safety tips for driving in winter

 The main recommendation for driving in Iceland during winter is to take it easy.
 Go steady and enjoy the drive.
 There is no need to rush through these beautiful landscapes.
-If you plan your time well then you won’t need to drive during the dark or during rough driving conditions.
+If you plan your time well, then you won’t need to drive in the dark or during rough driving conditions.
 Snow and ice can make driving more hazardous but you will, of course, have winter tires as standard.
 Some drivers may prefer to hire a 4 x 4 campervan for extra comfort and an added feeling of security.

-Camping in Iceland in the winter
+Camping in the winter

 Winter camping in Iceland is very much doable and especially so in the south.
 This is where the majority of the campsites will still be open.
 Many of the more remote and northern campsites in Iceland will close for the wintertime.
 But the southern campsites often stay open year-round.
 They will provide power and water and for an extra fee hot showers too.
-One piece of advice is to head into the nearest town and make use of the swimming pool.
+One piece of advice is to head to the nearest town and make use of the swimming pool.
 There are excellent thermal swimming pools in nearly every town in Iceland.

 Your rental company will cover the essentials for a warm and comfortable night’s sleep.
-Rental campervans come with a heating system and a sleeping bag for each passenger is provided.
+Rental campervans come with a heating system, and a sleeping bag for each passenger is provided.

 Packing essentials for a winter trip

-If you are traveling around Iceland then mobile apps are very much your friends.
+If you are traveling around Iceland, then mobile apps are very much your friends.
 You can use them in all sorts of situations.
-Track the weather, find out if the Northern Lights are likely to show or look up sights wherever you are.
+Track the weather, find out if the Northern Lights are likely to show, or look up sights wherever you are.
 For safety reasons, you will need a mobile phone to call for assistance if needed.
 So it is important to bring mobile chargers for your devices.